team-mayes/team-site/_pages/team.md

 She was a Department of Energy Computational Science Graduate Fellow and earned the AIChE Computational Molecular Science and Engineering Forum Graduate Student Award and ACS Chemical Computing Group Research Excellence Award.
-She deferred begining her position at the University of Michigan for a short (1.4 years) postdoctoral scholar position at the University of Chicago, where she developed a multiscale kinetic modeling approach to capture the stochastic nature of coupled ion transport in a transmembrane antiporter.
+She deferred begining her position at the University of Michigan for a short postdoctoral scholar position at the University of Chicago, where she developed a multiscale kinetic modeling approach to capture the stochastic nature of coupled ion transport in a transmembrane antiporter.
 At the University of Michigan, she works to elucidate protein-carbohydrate interactions for applications in renewable energy and glycobiology.

 # Graduate Students